funkypozzy/firmware/README.md

 ## OPENIPC for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x

-This branch is specific for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x
+This branch based on OpenIPC firmware is specific for IVG G6S (GK7205V300 + Sony IMX335) with the wifi/SD board IPC-38x38-WIFI-IF V1.02 - ATBM603x (see following images of the board):

 ![01](https://github.com/user-attachments/assets/023cc734-7e30-40a9-97f6-a4408ba3ab03)
 ![02](https://github.com/user-attachments/assets/26a63724-caa8-4dd7-91f2-a11ff5306fbe)

 ## WHAT YOU NEED - HARDWARE
- - the ip camera with the additional wifi/SD board (buy on aliexpress) and the power adapter.
+ - the ip camera with the additional wifi/SD board (buy on aliexpress) and a 12V power supply.
  - an FTDI adapter for 3V3.
 My FTDI adapter has a mini-USB connection (not micro-USB!) so ensure that you also have the proper USB cable.
- - a clever hard-wired connection to the UART TX/RX pins and GND of the ip camera
+ - a clever hard-wired connection to the UART TX/RX pins and GND of the ip camera (e.g. see the following image):
 ![20240726_124051](https://github.com/user-attachments/assets/ac0ab764-4299-4e69-966c-97fbb0092130)
- - a computer (in my case an Hyper-V virtual machine running under Windows 11) where to run UBUNTU 22.04 to build the firmware.
-FYI, I was not able to build the firmware with a Raspbian running on rpi4 or rpi5.
+ - a computer (in my case an Hyper-V virtual machine running under Windows 11) with UBUNTU 22.04 to build the firmware.
+FYI, I was not able to build the firmware with Raspbian running on rpi4 or rpi5.
  - a computer to run Putty, the TFTP server, connect the FTDI adapter.
-In my case I use a Windows 11 PC.
+In my case it is a Windows 11 PC.
- - a mean to allow the comunication between the computer running the TFTP server and the ip camera to upload the new firmware.
-The easiest way for me is to connect the computer and the ip camera to my home router.
-To upload the new firmware connect the ip camera to the router with an ethernet cable since wifi is not yet activated.
+ - a LAN connection between the computer running the TFTP server and the ip camera to upload the new firmware.
+Since the camera is already wired connected to the computer via the FTDI adapter, for me the easiest way is to connect the computer directly to the ip camera with an ethernet cable, but you may decide to connect both computer and and the ip camera to a router.
+The ethernet cable ir necessary since wifi is not yet activated.

 ## WHAT YOU NEED - SOFTWARE
 - a TFTP software as for example Tftpd64 (ensure firewall is not blocking the server)
 - UBUNTU 22.04 to build the firmware (I was not able to build the firmware with a Raspbian running on rpi4 or rpi5)
 - Putty

+## MY STORY FROM THE BEGINNING
+I was looking for a cheap ip camera to monitor the car parking in front of my building.
+I searched for an image sensor suitable for low light conditions in order to discreetely see distant objects (up to 80 meters) without need of strong infrared or visible light during night.

+Required features:
+- a cheap ip camera
+- no proprietary cloud service or proprietary app
+- rtsp stream
+- wifi connectivity
+- suitable for (color) vision in low light conditions

+I found these products:
+- Hickvision Darkfighter (very expensive)
+- Dahua Starlight (expensive)
+- Arducam IMX462 STARVIS Camera Module (~40€, raspberry not included)
+- a bare Camera board GK7205V300 + 5MP IMX33 Sony Starvis sensor + wifi (33€ on Aliexpress).
+I salvaged a 12V power supply from an old router.

+My choice was the GK7205V300 + IMX335.
+It came with a stock firmware and a rich featured web interface, but I was completely disappointed when I realized that installing a browser plugin named "VideoPlayTool.exe" was mandatory.
+No chance to access the web interface via Android Chrome since plugin installation is not possible.

+Hopefully the open source firmware OPENIPC was available for this board and the web interface doesn't require special plugins.

 ## THESE ARE STILL EXPERIMENTAL SETTINGS FOR MY PERSONAL USE!